 I always buy organic cashews since conventional cashews have been linked to endosulfan, a pesticide that is used on non-organic cashews.
 Organic cashews are grown without the use of any pesticides or poisonous chemicals including endosulfan.

 What I like to do with this vegan cookie dough (besides eat it as is – duh):

 Why not take things a step further?!
 Sure you can store it in a bowl (or a few small bowls) and eat it with a spoon.
 Or, turn this into vegan oatmeal chocolate chip cookies – the perfect grab-and-go treat.
 Once making the “batter”, form into balls and then flatten.
 Place on a parchment-lined plate and put in the fridge for 1-2 hours.
 Keep them cold in an airtight container and enjoy a tasty, healthy vegan cookie when desired!

-A fun twist to this vegan cookie dough recipe:
+A fun twist to this flourless healthy cookie dough recipe:

 Keep these treats in the refrigerator and pull out when you are ready to enjoy.
 Add a small scoop of ice cream to the top of one and add another vegan oatmeal chocolate chip cookie to the top.
 Yum!